Reddit CEO Steve Huffman: 'It's time we grow up and behave like an adult company'

 "If they take our content and build businesses on it, that's an issue," Huffman said.
 "If they build businesses such that people come to Reddit less, that's an issue."

-Huffman said Reddit's backend infrastructure includes separate server pools solely dedicated to handling the scraping Google and Microsoft do from Reddit every day.
+Huffman said Reddit's back-end infrastructure includes separate server pools solely dedicated to handling the scraping that Google and Microsoft do from Reddit every day.

-Huffman said the reckoning Reddit is now in the grips of has been long overdue.
+Huffman said the reckoning that Reddit is now in the grips of has been long overdue.

 "We're 18 years old," Huffman said.
 "I think it's time we grow up and behave like an adult company."